What is Non-Surgical Orthodontics?

 Below are a couple of examples of non-surgical treatments that can transform the structure and growth of the bones of the face to correct TMJ disorders, sleep apnea, and overall aesthetics.
 Non-surgical treatments are working to develop bone and to move the teeth forward as treatment progresses.
 Many patients experience relief from TMJ pain as the jaw continues to develop and follow the maxilla.

-An Anterior Growth Guidance Appliance, or AGGA, can be used to permanently expand your jaw or correct other orthodontic concerns that may be obstructing an open airway.
+An Anterior Modeling Appliance, or ARA, can be used to permanently expand your jaw or correct other orthodontic concerns that may be obstructing an open airway.
 This means that you can simply balance the bones of the face and teeth to help breathe better and sleep better.
-In addition, the AGGA develops bone through a biological process that creates bone for a more developed, balanced, and beautiful face.
+In addition, the ARA develops bone through a biological process that creates bone for a more developed, balanced, and beautiful face.
 With the use of this painless orthodontic appliance, Dr. Coats can monitor the growth of your jaw to help with sleep apnea and also with straightening your teeth and improving facial aesthetics.

 DNA Appliance® System (Daytime Nighttime Appliance) System